 1 Kurukshetra Kurukshetra & Ambala

 3 Rohtak Hisar

 8 Rewari Rewari & Narnaul

-In such Lok Adalats, cases relating to Public utility services: namely (i) transport service for the carriage of passengers or goods by air, road or water; or (ii) postal, telegraph or telephone service; or (iii) supply of power, light or water to the public by any establishment; or (iv) system of public conservancy or sanitation; or (v) service in hospital or dispensary; or (vi) insurance service (vii) housing and estates (viii) banking and finance, are settled without any expenditure and at the earliest, up to the value of Rs.
-25 lakh.
+In such Lok Adalats, cases relating to Public utility services: namely (i) transport service for the carriage of passengers or goods by air, road or water; or (ii) postal, telegraph or telephone service; or (iii) supply of power, light or water to the public by any establishment; or (iv) system of public conservancy or sanitation; or (v) service in hospital or dispensary; or (vi) insurance service (vii) housing and estates (viii) banking and finance (ix) Housing and Estates (x) Banking and Financial and (xi) Supply of new connection of LPG or refills or its connected matter, are settled without any expenditure and at the earliest, up to the value of Rs.
+1 Crore.